 Policy for Research Data Management (RDM) at the TU Wien

-The TU Wien sees itself as playing an important role in the expansion of knowledge and technology transfer of research results and thus encouraging innovation and ultimately benefitting economy and society.
+The TU Wien sees itself as playing an important role in the expansion of knowledge and technology transfer of research results.
+It thus encourages innovation and ultimately benefits economy and society.
 A key to supporting academic research activities lies in the institution's ability to systematically manage, preserve and make available scientific output from different disciplines for reuse.
 In its Policy for Research Data Management, the TU Wien affirms the value of research data for research and teaching and the potential of their reuse by society.

 The TU Wien recognizes the fundamental importance of research data and the management of research data and records in maintaining quality research and scientific integrity, and is committed to state-of-the-art handling and management of research data.
 RDM policies are highly valuable to current and future researchers.